Key Facts

 - History of spousal abuse, sexual abuse or trauma

-- Lower socioeconomic status (however, women of all socioeconomic status can experience false pregnancy)
+- Lower socioeconomic status (however, women of all socioeconomic status can experience a false pregnancy)

 - History of infertility